Krnl-staff/FAQ/Connection_Error_Retrying_Error.md

 2.)
 Once you've verified, proceed to the [#bot-commands](https://discord.com/channels/903380406743760947/903380407817494577) Channel.

-- Beta Zip Download : Run the command "k!tag betazip"
+- Beta Zip Download : Run the command "?tag betazip"

-- Regular Krnl Download : Run the command "k!tag zip"
+- Regular Krnl Download : Run the command "?tag zip"

 3.)
 Open the file you just downloaded in from your downloads folder, the Krnl ZIP.
 You May Have to Extract it, if not just open it and scoll through all the files until you see one named "KrnlUI" (For KRNL Beta), For regular Krnl Do the same but look for a file named "Krnl.exe" or "KrnlSs" Or just "Krnl" It should be an .exe file.
 Once you